 28 January 2021

 SaaS or Software-as-a-Service is a software distribution model in which a third-party provider hosts applications centrally and licenses them to customers over the internet on a subscription basis.
-An example of a digitized economy, SaaS is one of the three main categories of cloud computing, alongside Infrastructure-as-a-service (IaaS) and Platform-as-a-Service (PaaS).
+It is one of the three main categories of cloud computing-based services, alongside Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).

-While SaaS has turned out to be quite helpful to organisations in terms of flexibility and cost-effectiveness, recent stories around hacking and data leaks shed light on the vulnerability of these centrally-hosted software systems.
-In this regard, software developers should have well-drafted agreements in place to not only protect legal responsibility but also safeguard the distribution and subscription licensing of the offering.
+SaaS has turned out to be quite helpful to organizations in terms of flexibility and cost-effectiveness, enabling businesses to provide efficient software-based services to large customer bases, using the widespread and ubiquitous availability of the cloud.
+However, recent stories around hacking and data leaks have shed light on the vulnerability of centrally and cloud-hosted software systems.
+In this regard, it is essential for SaaS-based startups and businesses to have well-drafted agreements, like a SaaS contract or software-as-a-service agreement, as well as strong technical and procedural security safeguards, to protect legal responsibility and safeguard the distribution and subscription licensing of the offering.

 |Full Form||Software-as-a-Service||End User License Agreement|